Add a new Ruby version

 Managing different versions of Ruby

 Each app can use whatever version of Ruby it wants.
-We manage this with rbenv.
+For development purposes we manage this locally with rbenv, and when apps are deployed they are built with a container that uses the requested version.

 Setting up rbenv